Open Class Schedule & Calendar

 See class and level descriptions here.

-All substitutions will be listed in the registration system.
-Please log into your student account and view the schedule for date in which you are interested.
+All substitutions will be listed in Mindbody.
+Please log into your account and view the schedule for date in which you are interested.
 Any scheduled class teacher changes or substitutions will appear in the “Teacher” section of the Class Schedule.

 Visit our contact & location page here: https://www.washingtonballet.org/locations/